Geometric realizations of cyclic actions on surfaces -- II: Structures realizing compatibilities

-\section{Structures that realize arbitrary actions}
+\subsection{Structures that realize arbitrary actions}

-In this section, we will piece together the structures detailed in the Section~\ref{sec:str_real_comps} (that realize various kinds of compatibilities) to describe the structures that will realize arbitrary cyclic actions.
-Recalling that for an arbitrary cyclic action $D$, there exists a necklace
+In this subsection, we will piece together the structures detailed in the Section~\ref{sec:str_real_comps} (that realize various kinds of compatibilities) to describe the structures that will realize arbitrary cyclic actions of order $3$ and above.
+We recall that for such a cyclic action $D$, there exists a necklace

-as in Definition~\ref{def: compatibility-gen}, such that $D_{\N} = D$ (see Proposition~\ref{thm:arb_cyc_real}), we will now state the main result in this paper.